MilesFarber/Pokemon-Mystery-Dungeon-Transcript/TODO/RRT.md

 `Partner Surprised`
 `Partner Name`: But you don't look anything like the way you did before!

+`Granbull Normal`
-Granbull: I don't really understand, either.
+`Granbull Name`: I don't really understand, either.

+`Granbull Normal`
-Granbull: I went into the cave there, and all of a sudden...
+`Granbull Name`: I went into the cave there, and all of a sudden...

 `Partner Worried`
 `Partner Name`: What cave?